Workouts for 11 year olds to lose weight

 Cardio Activities for Weight Loss

-Cardio exercises are great for burning calories and getting fit.
-Kids can enjoy jogging, dancing, or playing sports like basketball or soccer6.
+Cardio exercises are excellent for burning calories and improving fitness.
+Kids can enjoy jogging, dancing, or playing sports like basketball or soccer.
 Try to get them moving for at least 60 minutes a day, in short sessions if needed.

 Strength Training Basics